-Notes: Figure shows the direct cost to import one container of goods.
+Notes: Panel A shows the direct cost to import one container of goods.
 Costs include documents, administrative fees for customs clearance, terminal handling charges, and inland transport, but not tariffs or taxes.
-Data comes from the World Bank Ease of Doing Business index.
+Panel B shows the average number of days required to import a container.
+Delays include customs clearance, government inspection procedures, and documentary compliance requirements.
+Data comes from the World Bank Ease of Doing Business Index.